At 78 and the oldest president, Biden sees a world changed - WTMJ

 MONEY MATTERS

 Minimum wage in 1942 was 30 cents an hour.
-Median income for men according to the 1940 census, the last before Biden’s birth, was $956, with women earning about 62 cents for every dollar a man earned.
+Median income for men according to the 1940 census, the last before Biden’s birth, was $956.
 Today, the minimum wage is $7.25.
 The federal government’s most recent weekly wage statistics reflect a median annual income of about $51,100 for full-time workers.
 But the question is buying power, and that varies.
 The month Biden was born, a dozen eggs averaged about 60 cents in U.S. cities — two hours of minimum wage work.
 A loaf of bread was 9 cents, about 20 minutes of work.
 Today, eggs can go for about $1.50 (12 minutes of minimum-wage work); a loaf of bread averages $2 (16 minutes).

 College tuition is another story.
 Pre-war tuition at Harvard Business School was about $600 a year — roughly two-thirds of the median American worker’s yearly wages.
 Today, the current Harvard MBA class is charged annual tuition of more than $73,000, or a year and almost five months of the median U.S. salary (and that’s before taxes).